Lisbon Triennale Millennium bcp Début Award

 - Phone Number

-Both letters of reference should be written in English.
-If not possible, please add an English translation to the original letter.
-Both should be signed and separately submitted in PDF format (max.
-500 Kb each) in the section "Reference 1" and "Reference 2" (online form).
-The letters of reference should not be included in the PDF presentation (see 11.3.4).
+Both reference letters should be written in English.
+If that is not possible, please add an English translation to the original letter.
+The letters must be signed and submitted separately in PDF format (max.
+500 KB each) in sections "Reference 1" and "Reference 2" of the online form.
+The reference letters must not be included in the PDF "Presentation” (see 11.3.4).

-- Cover page: with the information referred in "Person of Contact" (point 11.2.2) and in Contacts (point 2.2.2), and in case of a studio, the same information for all members of the team.
+Cover page: with the information referred in "Contact Person" (point 11.2.2), and in case of a studio, the same information for all members of the team.

-- Second page: this page must present the text submitted in Applicant's Statement (as stated on point 11.3.2).
+Second page: this page must present the text submitted in the applicant's Statement (as stated on point 11.3.2).

-- Following pages: one to three (maximum) key project(s) that illustrate their approach and practice, with texts, photographs, drawings, diagrams, renderings, collages, or other visualizations, and credits where applicable.
-The submitted projects should be ones that have been developed as professional practice, and not during university years.
+Following pages: one to three (maximum) key project(s) that illustrate their approach and practice, with texts, photographs, drawings, diagrams, renderings, collages, or other visualisations, and credits where applicable.
+The submitted projects must have been developed as professional practice, and not during university years.
 In other words, projects developed as an architect and not as a student of architecture.
-The choice of the projects to submit is only to be done by the applicant.
+The choice of the projects to submit must be done by the applicant.
 There are no guidelines whatsoever given by the Triennale concerning that subject.

-There's no mandatory format.
+There is no mandatory format.
 The jury will have access to the applications on their digital version, and will view them on a screen.
-We suggest that the application should be presented in ISO A4 that can more closely match the size of a common laptop screen.
+We therefore suggest that the application should be presented in ISO A4, which can match the size of a common laptop screen more closely.

 There is no page limit.

-- Employees of the Lisbon Triennale association, its executive team, its governing bodies, current sponsors, and current partners.
+Employees of the Lisbon Triennale association, its executive team, governing bodies, partners and current sponsors.

-12.2 Failure to supply any of the documents listed in "Required Documents" (point 11.3), is grounds for exclusion from this competition.
+12.2.
+Failure to provide any of the documents listed in "Required Documents" (point 11.3), is grounds for exclusion from this competition.

-The Lisbon Architecture Triennale will treat all contact information, the references and ID documents submitted by the applicants as confidential and will not disclose them to third parties without prior consent of the applicants.
+The Lisbon Architecture Triennale will treat all information, references and identification documents submitted by the applicants as confidential and will not disclose them to third parties without prior consent of the applicants.